 “I was angry through my twenties, but not my teens, for I was still under my mother’s spell.
 Around thirty-four I realized the wear and tear on me from my anger and vowed to support it no more, but where was I to go?
 One cannot just release anger and walk off into a happy life.
 No, I needed to replace the anger, but with what?
 I turned to the Eastern studies, specifically Buddha.
 And I remembered my mother’s patience, for is that not what Buddha teaches?

 “You see happiness as my foundation.
 I would call it patience, for patience doesn’t attach.
 It quite simply bides its time as life events flow through.
 Non-attachment is simply patience.
 Does it follow that we could equate enlightenment with patience?
 Could enlightenment be that simple?
 My mother’s life was hard, yet she walked in patience, for she knew early on not to waste time on hatred.
-Her grandmother had more kindness than should ever have been allowed in the life she was forced to live, but flourish her kindness did, for she knew that she was a living testament of God on Earth.
+Her grandmother had more kindness than should ever have been allowed in the life she was forced to live, but flourish her kindness did, for she knew that she was a living testament of God here on Earth.
 That knowing skipped my mother’s mother.
 She was celebrated for her great beauty and because of this she was vain, but never mean, just superficial and not concerned with God.

 “We find happiness where it is given.
-But how about my mother’s?
+But what of my mother’s?
 While she too had looks to turn heads, it was her grandmother’s kindness that once again took root and flourished inside of her.
 My mother lived a poor and simple life, but never did she sink into hatred because she knew her grandmother’s God and she believed in God with all her heart, the same heart that loved me.
 I was her only child and she often spoke of how she “saw” with clarity the different light that I possess.
 She knew I would make a difference in the world.
 Therefore she set aside herself and raised me with kindness, the same kindness she freely gave to others.

 “Her grandmother was not a free woman who could roam.
 Her life was bound, but no one could take away her God.
 Nor could they take away her will.
 She could accept her life, but not give in to it.
 My mother walked in what she supposed her grandmother’s feet would have.
 That was my mother’s testament to me.
 I sit here before you a product of many women, but mostly my great-grandmother’s will.”